 The first time you start Flash you'll see a Welcome screen with links to standard file templates, tutorials, and other resources.
 In this lesson, you'll create a simple animation to showcase a few vacation snapshots.
-You'll add the photos and a title, and in the process you'll learn about positioning elements on the Stage and placing them along the Timeline.
-It's important to understand that the Stage is used to organize your visual elements spatially, and the Timeline is used to organize your elements temporally.
+You'll add photos and a title, and in the process you'll learn about positioning elements on the Stage and placing them along the Timeline.
+You'll begin learning how to use the Stage to organize your visual elements spatially, and how to use the Timeline to organize your elements temporally.

-- 1 Start Adobe Flash Professional CS6.
-In Windows, choose Start > All Programs > Adobe Flash Professional CS6.
-In Mac OS, click Adobe Flash Professional CS6 in the Applications folder or the Dock. - 2 Choose File > Open.
-In the Open dialog box, select the 01End.fla file in the Lesson01/01End folder and click Open to see the final project. - 3 Choose File > Publish Preview > HTML.

-Flash creates the necessary files (an HTML file and a SWF file) to display the final animation in your default browser.
+- 1 Start Adobe Flash Professional.
+In Windows, choose Start > Programs > Adobe Flash Professional CC.
+In Mac OS, click Adobe Flash CC in the Adobe Flash CC folder in the Applications folder. - 2 Choose File > Open.
+In the Open dialog box, select the 01End.fla file in the Lesson01/01End folder and click Open to see the final project. - 3 Choose File > Publish.
+Flash creates the necessary files (an HTML file and a SWF) to display the final animation in a browser.
+The files are saved in the same folder as an .fla file. - Double-click the HTML file.
 An animation plays.
 During the animation, several overlapping photos appear one by one, ending with a title.

-4 Close the browser.
+Close the browser.

-• Note: You can also start Flash by doubleclicking a Flash file (.fla or .xfl), such as the 01End.fla file that is provided to show you the completed project.
+- Note: If you have not already downloaded the project files for this lesson to your computer from your Account page, make sure to do so now.
+See "Getting Started" at the beginning of the book. - Note: You can also start Flash by doubleclicking a Flash file (.fla or .xfl), such as the 01End.fla file that is provided to show you the completed project.